 - Do you have an emergency stash of at least three month’s spending?

-You should also consider whether you are best to use your surplus to reduce your home loan, contribute to super or to invest.
+- Have you considered whether you are best to use your surplus to reduce your home loan, contribute to super or to invest?
+Learn more here.

 If you are starting with less, use this as an opportunity to learn about yourself.